r0neko/pookieboard/README.md

 Congrats!
 Now you should have a fresh base installatiion of PookieBoard!
 To enhance the functionality of the app, you should install some modules! (or develop some :])

+**If you have issues after installation (500 error)** it may be because of wrong ownership/permissions of the folder.
+I usually fix it by just running `chown -Rf www-data pookieboard/*`

 ## License

 The Lumen framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).